Abderrahmanehocine/heap-sort/README.md

 # heap-sort
-sorting a list of numbers using heap sort algorithm
+sorting a list of numbers using heap sort algorithm </br>
+time complexity of heap sort is: O(nlogn)